About Great Basin Youth Soccer League

-2. Do not coach.
-Let the coaches make adjustments as they see the need.
+2. Parents, let the coaches coach and make adjustments as they see fit.
 Many times the instruction from a spectator is exactly the opposite of the instruction given by the coach.
 Allow the players the freedom to make their own decisions and learn from their mistakes.
 Spectator statements like “Stay Wide,” Clear It,” “Pass The Ball,” “Get Rid of It,” “Move Up,” “Move Back,” etc., tend to undermine the need for players to communicate with each other.

 3. Never address players on the other team, except to encourage.